Bringing the 80/20 rule to SEO

-Or in other words if you are a Sole Trader with no really budget to build a substantial amount of links, pay for SEO professionals and write lots of creative content, trying to promote a page which is already being marketed by companies like Amazon and EBay, means you’re never going to win.
+Or in other words, if you are a Sole Trader with no real budget to build a substantial amount of links, pay for SEO professionals and write lots of creative content, trying to promote a page which is already being marketed by companies like Amazon and eBay, means you’re never going to win.

 Local SEO tends to work well for companies who can identify a few phrases and locations which describe what they do or the services they provide.

 John is a plumber who lives in a small village near a larger town just outside a large city.

 John’s website has only been going for a few months and has no real track record with Google.

 Although the small village won’t really provide any work, he will find it easy to rank on the first page.